devanshtivari/Web-projects/README.md

 # Web-projects

-My full fromt end project about a coaching institute.
+My full front end project about a coaching institute.